brodsa/mgv-vorau/README.md

 ---
 ## Bugs

--accesibility (the original selected colors were not), solution: new color pallete;
+- accesibility (the original selected colors were not), solution: new color pallete;

 - in generally, margin and padding was always slightly changed to received better appearence (very subjective to the developer);

 - padding of the menu bar is not consistent in all pages when using mobile devices; solution:

 - buttons in the form have different appearence on mobile devices than on notebooks; solution: unsolved

+- style commit: related to css styles

 ---